 Scott Dionne

-Prior to joining the company, Scott Dionne spent thirteen years as an executive manager at S.W.
+Scott Dionne spent thirteen years as an executive manager at S.W.
 Collins Company, a multi-store lumber and building material retailer and custom millwork manufacturer in Maine.
 Before that, Dionne worked in millwork and building product sales for Northeast regional distributor Brockway-Smith Company.
 He grew up in Maine and in the LBM industry, starting as a delivery driver and salesperson at the local lumberyard in his hometown and continuing to work through high school and college in this role.
-Dionne leverages his deep experience in the LBM industry and passion to support Maine’s working forests in his approach to marketing, branding, sales, and market adoption strategies for GO Lab, while mapping out distribution channels ahead of production.
+During his time as CMO at TimberHP, Dionne leveraged his deep experience in the LBM industry and passion to support Maine’s working forests in his approach to marketing, branding, sales, and market adoption strategies for GO Lab, while mapping out distribution channels ahead of production.
+Scott continues to support TimberHP in a consulting capacity and is currently CEO of Aroostook Partnership, a non-profit focused on economic development in Aroostook County where he was born and continues to reside with his family.

 Scott Johnston